 Phases:

-- Phase I (R43) is normally provided for six months/$150,000, which includes direct cost, facilities and administrative (F&A/indirect) cost and fee.
+- Phase I (R43): The total budget, including direct cost, facilities and administrative cost (F&A/indirect), and fee, varies each year and is published in the award information section of the funding opportunities.
 The F&A/indirect cost maximum is 40%, if there is no current negotiated rate.
 In Phase I, normally, a minimum of two-thirds or 67% of the research or analytical effort must be carried out by the small business concern.
 The total amount of all consultant and contractual arrangements to third parties for portions of the scientific and technical effort generally may not exceed 33% of the total amount requested.

-- Phase II (R44) is normally two years/$1,000,000, which includes direct cost, F&A/indirect cost and fee.
+- Phase II (R44): The total budget, including direct cost, facilities and administrative cost (F&A/indirect), and fee, varies each year and is published in the award information section of the funding opportunities.
 The F&A/indirect cost maximum is 40% or the current negotiated rate.
 The applicant may negotiate with NIH.
 In Phase II, normally, a minimum of one-half or 50% of the research or analytical effort must be carried out by the small business concern.
 The total amount of consultant and contractual arrangements to third parties for portions of the scientific and technical effort generally may not exceed 50% of the total Phase II amount requested.

 A reasonable fee, not to exceed 7% of total costs (direct and indirect) for each Phase (I and II) of the project, can be requested solely to small business concerns receiving awards under the SBIR program.